 The AEMC has proposed that offers for demand response will be dispatched by the market operator.
 This will occur where it’s cheaper to use demand response than generation to meet demand.

 The DRSP will have to provide offers for every five minute dispatch period.
-If a customer does not want to provide demand response, their load will be offered in at the highest permitted price, minimising the chance of dispatch.
+If a customer does not want to provide demand response, their availability will be bid in at zero.

-DRSPs will have obligations when participating, like complying with dispatch targets and providing information to the market operator.
+DRSPs will have obligations when participating in the market, like complying with dispatch targets and providing information to the market operator.

 DRSPs will be paid based on the spot price